r-token/ryantoken.com-v3-nuxt/backend/README.md

 Serverless infrastructure for ryantoken.com

 Currently:
-* A serverless API endpoint that returns a signed S3 URL for my resume
+* A serverless API endpoint that returns a signed S3 URL for my CV